tfabris/BlueGigaEmpeg/README.md

 - Touch-check for no hot components after playing music for a few minutes.
 - Place assembly into enclosure, make sure fit is perfect, LED is in the hole.
 - Make sure pair button works with the enclosure closed up.
-- Screw in the enclosure bolts slowly in stages, to prevent heat stripping.
+- Screw in the enclosure bolts slowly, and in three stages, to prevent heat stripping.
 - Can remove and reinsert enclosure bolts without stripping the plastic.
 - Box includes baggie with USB cable, jumper wires, stickers, shrink tubing.
 - Printout of one-pager instruction sheet is included in the box.